|Nutritional Guidelines (per serving)|

 Now if you are not a fan of eggplant, this may be the dish you give a try - just to make sure you really are not a fan.

-I know many people that are not big eggplant people, but like moussaka.
+I know many people that are not big eggplant people but who like moussaka.
 The combinations of flavors work so well that the eggplant is not too overpowering.

 Many countries have made their own versions.
 I know in places like Croatia and Macedonia, they sub out eggplant and use sliced potatoes (a version you can find in Greece as well).